Introduction

 The resources dedicated to the Exalate node are scaled according to the contracted service level agreement.

-Note that the disk space is used to temporary store attachments during a synchronisation transaction.
+Note that the disk space is used to temporary store attachments during a synchronization transaction.

 The number of attachments that can be held on the temporary store in combination with the size of these attachments cannot exceed the upper boundary.